Barcelona to host Real Madrid in first Clasico of the season on December 18 | Goal.com

 The two sides were originally scheduled to face off on October 26, but the La Liga showdown was postponed by the Spanish football federation due to security fears.

-Mass protests have been taking place across Catalunya in protest following the decision by Spanish authorities to jail nine high profile members of the Catalan independence movement.
+Mass protests have been taking place across Catalunya following the decision by Spanish authorities to jail nine high profile members of the Catalan independence movement.

 These demonstrations raised concerns over safety ahead of Madrid's arrival at Camp Nou last month, with the RFEF ultimately deciding to move the fixture to a later date.